 - Your kid’s teeth may appear orange.
 This may indicate accumulation of bacteria on your kid’s teeth due to improper oral hygiene.

 - Your child’s teeth may have black stains.
-This may occur because of tooth trauma.
+This may occur because of iron supplements, cavities or tooth trauma.

 Ways to Treat Discoloration of Teeth

-If you are thinking about how to whiten your kid’s teeth, following treatment options may prove to be beneficial
+If you are thinking about how to whiten your kid’s teeth, the following treatment options may prove to be beneficial.

 - You may use some baking soda and water to brush your kid’s teeth in order to get rid of tooth discolouration.